mcagov/beacons/README.md

 ### Manual deployment

 A specific version tag can also be deployed on demand.
-The `deploy-staging` and `deploy-production` workflows are triggered manually via `workflow_dispatch`, taking the tag to deploy as an input. `deploy-staging` runs the test suite before deploying to staging. `deploy-production` deploys the given tag to production.
+The `deploy-staging` and `deploy-production` workflows are triggered manually via `workflow_dispatch`, taking the tag to deploy as an input.
+Neither builds images; both deploy the images already published for that tag. `deploy-staging` runs the test suite first. `deploy-production` still requires approval as above.

 **Manual scenario testing that must be performed before and after each release is documented in [tests/](./tests).**